NateR124/solace-health-application/DISCUSSION.md

 - **Add Year Filtering**: Allow users to filter advocates by years of experience.
 - **Display Years of Experience differently**: I was unsatisfied with how it looks here.
 With regard to filtering and to displaying, I'd really want to know how users should be considering years of experience- is it always better?
 Is having years about a certain threshold important?
 How would we like them to use years of experience?
 I feel like you could bias your user into over or under emphasizing years of experience, depending on how you present it.
+- **Candidate Order of Appearance:** Because, in practice, users will likely browse from the first advocate onward, an advocate appearing higher in the list will gain them signficantly more engagement.
+So the question is, for both our business, our users, and our advocates sake, how do we want to list these candidates?
+Alphabetically?
+In a random order every time?
+Or ordered by something else instead?
+- **Photos, bios:** I added a placeholder, but I feel like picking a healthcare advocate requires a lot of trust, and seeing a face/reading a bio makes someone feel more human and trustworthy.
+I felt strongly about the photo being important, so added an element even though nothing was provided with the existing data/specs.
+- **Learn More:** Some sort of link to go to a dedicated page about the individual could have been useful here (ex: to be able to see all of their specialties, to see their bio/other additional info)

 ### Specialty Filtering